-ACECQA 2019 Parent Survey gives insights into ECEC selection approach and more
+ACECQA 2019 Parent Survey gives insights into selection approach

 In the recently released 2019 National Quality Framework (NQF) Annual Performance Report, the Australian Children’s Education and Care Authority (ACECQA) shared the results of their 2019 family survey in which parents were asked a range of questions including but not limited to subjects such as decision making factors, preferred information sources and quality awareness.

 The survey results will be of interest to those in the early childhood education and care (ECEC) sector for their insights into the factors that contribute to parental decision making when it comes to choosing which service will educate and care for their child.